Singular-Genomics/G4X-helpers/docs/g4x_data/g4x_output.md

 > `core_metrics.csv:` CSV file containing a set of core metrics for the tissue block including total transcripts, total area, number of cells and more.

-> `protein_core_metrics.csv:` CSV file containing a set of core protein metrics for the tissue block including SNR, background intensity, and Fisher's exact scores for the coocurrence of the protein signal with its assocaited transcript signal (`<protein>_fisher_score`) and a random background (`<protein>_fisher_score_background`).
-These scores indicating the likelihood of the signal being true signal compared to the measured background. *Multiomics runs only.*
+> `protein_core_metrics.csv:` CSV file containing a set of core protein metrics for the tissue block including SNR, background intensity, and Fisher's exact scores for the coocurrence of the protein signal with its associated transcript signal (`<protein>_fisher_score`) and a random background (`<protein>_fisher_score_background`).
+These scores indicate the likelihood of the signal being true signal compared to the measured background. *Multiomics runs only.*

 > `per_area_metrics.csv:` CSV file containing a set of per-area metrics for the tissue block (coordinate location, number of transcripts, and number of cells), separated out into images from before the images were stitched together into one whole block.